 The Complete Book of Essential Oils and Aromatherapy: Sweet basil may help relieve muscle spasms and contractions, rheumatism, digestive problems, nausea, flatulence, menstrual cramps, headaches, migraines, tension, stress, and physical and mental exhaustion.

 The Encyclopedia of Essential Oils (updated edition): Uses of basil essential oil include relieving insect bites and as an insect repellent.
 The essential oil may help relieve gout, muscle aches and pains, coughs, flatulence, nausea, menstrual cramps, colds, and flu.

 The Essential Guide to Aromatherapy and Vibrational Healing: Spiritually, basil helps you remember spiritual abundance and awakens your connection to angels and spirit guides.
 The essential oil improves mental clarity and memory and promotes courage and confidence.

 Aromatherapy and Subtle Energy Techniques: Basil brings in positive energy and strengthens.
-Especially useful for the sixth chakra — clears the mind and improves ability to concentrate and make calm decisions.
+Especially useful for the sixth chakra to clear the mind and improve ability to concentrate and make calm decisions.

 Source: Dr. Axe 101 Ways To Use Essential Oils